open-telemetry/opentelemetry.io/content/en/blog/2023/why-histograms/index.md

 ## Other metric types

+What if you're already defining SLOs based on other metrics?
-Another solution might be to define the SLOs you're interested in and collect them as non-histogram metrics in advance as gauges or counters.
-This approach works, but requires defining your SLOs before you have an understanding of your data distribution and requires non-trivial implementation at collection time.
+You may have considered defining the SLOs to be based on gauges or counters.
+This approach can work, but it requires defining your SLOs before understand your data distribution and requires non-trivial implementation at collection time.
 It is also inflexible; if you decide to change your SLO from 90% of requests to 99% of requests, you have to make and release code changes, then wait for the old